Staff Guide: This is a quick guide to finding and preparing your courses for the next academic year, including a new course checklist.

 User Management

 Check staff and student enrolments | Are colleagues, teaching assistants and students appearing correctly on the course?
 There should be no need to manually add students to a course.
-Students and teaching staff should be enrolled via Banner enrolments.
+Students should be enrolled via Banner enrolments.
 The course role of Instructor and Teaching Assistant is reserved for staff directly teaching students.
 Guide: Blackboard course enrolments and how to add users with the appropriate course role |

 Do you need to merge course enrolments? | Are you teaching the same content across two courses?
 You can merge multiple Blackboard courses into a single “Parent” course where teaching is delivered.
 Module Leads can now use the Blackboard Course Manager app to view, create and remove merged courses.
 Guide: An overview of merged courses and how to manage and request them |